daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 <img src="https://latex.codecogs.com/gif.latex?(x+1)(x+2) = x^2+3x+2 = x^2+2 = (x^2+1)+1 = 1"/> <br/>
 <img src="https://latex.codecogs.com/gif.latex?(2x)(2x) = 4x^2 = 4x^2 + 6 = 4(x^2+1)+2 = 2"/> <br/>

-To someone who has done regular arithmetic their whole life, polynomial modular arithmetic can seem strange and unwieldy at first, but you may find it more enjoyable once you get the hang of it!
+To someone who has done regular boring arithmetic their whole life, modular arithmetic can seem strange and unwieldy at first, but you may find it more enjoyable once you get the hang of it!

 A **primitive element**, <img src="https://latex.codecogs.com/gif.latex?\alpha"/> , of a Galois field, is an element whose successive powers generate all elements of the field except 0.
 In other words, it is a primitive (n-1)th root of unity, where n is the number of the elements in the field.
 Finding primitive elements is a matter of brute force: try all elements other than 0 and 1.
 This is easier than it sounds though, since about a third of the elements in a finite field are primitive elements.
 For example, <img src="https://latex.codecogs.com/gif.latex?\alpha=2"/> is a primitive element of <img src="https://latex.codecogs.com/gif.latex?GF(3)"/> and <img src="https://latex.codecogs.com/gif.latex?GF(5)"/>, but not <img src="https://latex.codecogs.com/gif.latex?GF(7)"/>. <img src="https://latex.codecogs.com/gif.latex?\alpha=x+1"/> is a primitive element of <img src="https://latex.codecogs.com/gif.latex?GF(3)[x]/(x^2+1)"/>.
 To see why, let's do the multiplication, which is made easy by jumping to the correct cell in the multiplication table above.